davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 ```bash
 qm clone 8200 210 --full true --storage data4tb
 ```

+All that's left to do is start the VM

 # Parting thoughts
 The process of creating the VMs for my k3s cluster can now start.
 My next step will be to write a script to take the "base" cloudinit data files and copy them to <hostname>-user-data.yaml and <hostname>-network-data.yaml and to customise them with data secific to the new vm such as hostname, fqdn and IP address.